KWR-Water/sutra2/docs/source/getting-started.rst

 ===============
 Getting Started
 ===============
-SSTR (SubSurface TRansport) is a python package to model the behavior of Organic MicroPollutants (OMPs) and pathogens for 4 standard types of Public Supply Well Fields (PSWFs).
+sutra2 (SUbsurface TRAnsport) is a python package to model the behavior of Organic MicroPollutants (OMPs) and pathogens for 4 standard types of Public Supply Well Fields (PSWFs).